This is a gear review about the Best Ultralight Sleeping Pads for Backpacking 2025.

 For cold temperatures, the best lightweight sleeping pads are the

 These are suitable for winter camping or high-altitude trekking.
-The Nemo Tensor Alpine is more comfortable and quiet, and the Therm a Rest X-Therm NXT is lighter.
+The Nemo Tensor Extreme is more comfortable and quiet, and the Therm a Rest X-Therm NXT is lighter.

 Are you heading to the Himalayan or Andes mountains for some high-altitude trekking? or want a mat to use in winter?
 These would be the ones to consider.